The Fall of the Video Game Empire

 Either way, it is an indicator of what the video game industry has become: a corrupt, provisionally-redundant joke, and not even a very funny one.
 When it takes half a billion dollars to produce a game with that small of a repertoire, then we have entered Stage Two of a vicious cycle.
 Stage one was its beginnings: games like “Zelda”, where the industry was just beginning to show its true strides as something formidable, something worth investing in.
 Stage two is the present: over-financed crap that, though graphically impressive and fun to play, are still nothing worth $500 million in costs and expenses.
 Stage three is where the fun begins: recession.

 That leads one to wonder where the independent video game market stands now.
 When you cannot get an independent game such as the wonderful “XCOM: Enemy Unknown” onto consoles simply because they could not afford the fees put forth and remains a semi-high selling PC game and PC only, then we are headed into a world where video games are only produced, financed, and sold on a foundation of how much dough the producers of said video games can raise.
 Now, keep in mind, it does not take that much to make a video game.
-It may seem like it would cost $500 million, and yes, it is plausible that the game truly required a lot of hard efforts by a team of upward of 1,000 people.
+It may seem like it would cost $500 million, and yes, it is plausible that the game truly required a lot of hard effort by a team of upward of 1,000 people.
 However, this does not change the fact that it is simply a more advanced version of “Halo”.
-And to think they could only afford one “metropolitan” where you can meet with others and form “Fireteams” (a rudiment idea, by the way), chat, and so on is beyond me.
+And to think they could only afford one “metropolitan” where you can meet with others and form “Fireteams” (a rudiment idea, by the way), chat, trade, and so on is beyond me.

 Let us take a look at the facts here.
 The game is, without question, a new twist on the First Person Shooter market.
 By combining an element of RPG, they successfully created a game worth playing.
 I am in no way implying that I am not, at this very moment, actually playing “Destiny”, but all the while I keep wondering: “That’s it?
 This is what all that fuss was about?”
 You see, they did something new, but if you actually pay attention to the storyline, you will find blatancy.
 Halfway through, I still do not understand what the Hell is even going on.
-I have a talking robot and a lot of guns, and a character that is distinctive from the other two “races” because instead of throwing a magic beam of energy, I throw a blue knife.
+I have a talking robot and a lot of guns, and a character that is only distinctive from the other two “races” because instead of throwing a magic beam of energy, I throw a blue knife.
 It almost looks as if they half-assed the entire game, right down to the multiplayer (the “Crucible”), which is fun, but nothing new, nothing special, nothing unique…and that seems to be the problem at hand with this generation of gamers.

 First, the market will panic; suddenly we have the almighty “Destiny” to compete with.
 So more money will be spent; more of the same games targeting the same demographic of players (which, believe it or not, is relatively small), until before long the budget breakeven point is not met via income.
 All the while, indie developers are struggling to bring actual innovation to life, but because so much money is being dispersed to the studios that “matter”, they will also falter.
 Soon, we will have nothing but over-bloated budgets and indie developers resorting to crowdfunding campaigns that don’t work.

 What if we could take that $500 million and put $1 million into 500 independently-funded games?
 Why spent $500 million on one experience when you can most assuredly quadruple the income potential of the independent market?
 If we do not start believing in the underdog, we are destined for failure, and as I said: history repeats itself.
 As for “Destiny”, it will remain a class favorite for a year or so, then vanish.
 The next will come, but I can promise you this: you will be unimpressed with the next concoction, and even more unimpressed by the next, and soon both the main stream and indie markets have fallen.
-Studios will vanish, and the video gaming industry will fall into recession.
+Studios will vanish, and the video gaming industry will fall into decline, recession, and digression.